 But don’t stop there.
 The rapid innovation that has transformed the TV market with new screen types and “smart” features is also yielding efficiency improvements.
-Look to TopTen USA to identify the ten most efficient TVs available in the size you’re shopping for—their site will also direct you to local retailers with the best prices.
-ENERGY STAR lists a wider range of efficient models in all size categories and a variety of screen types.
+Look to the Enervee Score to identify the most efficient TVs available in the size you’re shopping for—their site will also direct you to retailers with the best prices.
+ENERGY STAR also list a wide range of efficient models in all size categories and a variety of screen types.

 Set-Top Boxes and Peripherals

 The expanding universe of set-top boxes is a major factor in growing home entertainment energy use.
 The biggest users are cable and satellite boxes, particularly those that incorporate digital video recorders (DVRs).
 To put this energy use in perspective, consider that a typical household spends more on the electricity for their home entertainment system than on the electricity for a new refrigerator!
 The good news is that concerted efforts to curb the growth in home entertainment energy use are paying off.
 Under the terms of a Voluntary Agreement between pay-TV service providers, manufacturers, and energy efficiency advocates, 90% of all set-top boxes purchased by pay-TV companies from 2014 through 2016 met or exceeded ENERGY STAR Version 3.0 specifications.
-Beginning in 2017, stronger efficiency levels are required.
-The agreement will reduce set-top box energy use by 10% to 45%, saving consumers an estimated $1 billion per year.
+As of 2017, stronger efficiency levels are required.
+The agreement has reduced set-top box energy use by 10% to 45% and is saving consumers an estimated $1 billion per year.